 Rates below $175 per hour appear in several specific situations:

-- Early-stage startups with simple financial structures and limited transaction volume
+- Early-stage startups with simple financial structures and limited transaction volume, where tracking key metrics may be limited

 - Limited scope engagements focused on a single deliverable like financial modeling or dashboard setup